QUEST FOR THE LOST QUARTET

 The Zoellner Quartet….

-Performed in Europe and North America from 1904 to 1944
+Performed in Europe prior to World War I and across North America

 Acclaimed for democratizing chamber music in North America